michael-bateman/michael-bateman.github.io/README.md

 #### Clone

-Now, we need to use Git to clone our repository.
+Now, we need to use Git to clone my repository.

 * Clone the repository with HTTPS
 ```bash